HHS/TANF-app/docs/How-We-Work/team-charter/communication-tools.md

 - [Weekly ship email history lives in 18F’s Drive](https://docs.google.com/document/d/1QHSdnv4E68FBUC3vkHApgJIJ3zP2C5v9RUNszoeyHZk/edit)🔒
 - Goal: To keep stakeholders’ informed of the team's work
-- Format: Compiled and sent every Monday evening by Selena.
-Bulleted summary of our team’s.
+- Format: Compiled and sent every every other week by Lauren.
+Bulleted summary of our team’s work based on Sprint Review summaries.
 Includes work done by OFA, 18F, and Raft towards our shared goals.
 - Recipients: see doc